Emergency Messenger

 The Ad hoc Filter field allows you to limit the message recipients.

-The drop down selector ncludes all Filter and Data Types available to you, but only one can be selected.
-If you choose to send messages to Student and Staff Contacts DO NOT use an ad hoc filter based on a Student Data Type or staff are NOT sent a message (with the exception of any staff who are also currently students).
+The dropdown selector includes all Filters and Data Types available to you, but only one can be selected.
+If you choose to send messages to Student and Staff Contacts DO NOT use an Ad hoc filter based on a Student Data Type, or staff are NOT sent a message (with the exception of any staff who are also currently students).

 Delivery Devices